Regulations of the Ballet Teachers’ Workshop Scholarships

 7. All finalists in section E (Mabel Pryde Memorial Scholarship) and section F (the Paul Hammond Foundation Award) must wear a traditional and authentic costume appropriate for the relevant variation performed.

-8. If a finalist leaves the stage before the end of a solo, other than by fault of the committee, they will be allowed to dance at the end of the section as a non competing performer.
+8. Competitors arriving late will be allowed to preform at the end of the section as a non-competing performer.

 9. Only finalists and/or Committee members are allowed backstage at any time (parents and guardians of section A & B finalists excepted).